 Known also as a whipper snipper, weed-whacker or weed-whip, the line trimmer is a handy addition to the shed, allowing you to tackle areas where you can’t use a lawn mower, or even tackle the whole yard if you only have a small patch to take care of.
 Generally available in both electric and petrol models, you have plenty of options to choose from for the next time the grass gets away from you.
 But which model should you spend your hard-earned money on?

-Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying close to 400 Australian adults about their recent line trimmer purchases to see which brands are proving a cut above the rest.
-In our inaugural line trimmer ratings, lawncare giant Stihl has taken out top spot, earning five-star reviews for maintenance & servicing, reliability & performance, fuel economy/battery life, and most importantly, overall customer satisfaction and in other key areas.
+Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying more than 300 Australian adults for feedback on their recent line trimmer purchases to see which brands are proving a cut above the rest.
+Lawncare giant Stihl was rated best for the second year in a row, rating five stars for overall customer satisfaction and in other key areas.

-Read on as we explore what the five brands in our 2019 review have to offer, before going into detail about what you should look for in a good whipper snipper.
+Read on as we explore what the four brands in our 2020 review have to offer, before going into detail about what you should look for in a good whipper snipper.